-Action Lead / Responsibility Timeframe Management Actions That Farnham Town Council undertakes a review of the BLM's within Farnham, reassessing those previously put forward within the CA and identifying potential new BLM's throughout the town.
-Farnham Town Council in conjunction with Waverley Borough Council 2014 (for adoption) Celebration Farnham Town Council and the Farnham Society are encouraged to nominate new, outstanding developments to the Waverley Design Awards.
-Farnham Town Council 2013 (next Design Award scheme) Farnham Town Council is encouraged to set up an annual shop front award programme to celebrate the best shop fronts within the town centre.
-Farnham Town Council To coincide with next Farnham In Bloom Enhancement Actions The Waverley shop front design guidance be reviewed, where necessary updated and considered for adoption as a supplementary planning document to be used when determining relevant planning applications borough wide.
-Waverley Borough Council 2013 Waverley Borough Council should consider the opportunity to serve an Article 4 Direction to within the conservation area to prevent the repainting of shop fronts in an alternative colour to which already exists.
-Waverley Borough Council 2012/2013
+Action Lead / Responsibility Timeframe

+Management Actions

+That Farnham Town Council undertakes a Farnham Town Council in conjunction with Medium Term

+review of the BLM's within Farnham, Waverley Borough Council

+reassessing those previously put forward

+within the CA and identifying potential new

+BLM's throughout the town.

+Celebration

+Farnham Town Council and the Farnham Farnham Town Council Short Term (2013)

+Society are encouraged to nominate new,

+outstanding developments to the Waverley

+Design Awards.

+Farnham Town Council is encouraged to Farnham Town Council Short Term (to coincide with next Farnham

+set up an annual shop front award In Bloom)

+programme to celebrate the best shop

+fronts within the town centre.

+Enhancement Actions

+The Waverley shop front design guidance Waverley Borough Council Short - Medium Term

+be reviewed, where necessary updated

+and considered for adoption as a

+supplementary planning document to be

+used when determining relevant planning

+applications borough wide.

+Waverley Borough Council should consider Waverley Borough Council Medium Term

+the opportunity to serve an Article 4

+Direction to within the conservation area to

+control the painting of shops.

 Action Lead / Responsibility Timeframe Advertisements That all stakeholders get involved with the forthcoming consultations on A-boards, and, once adopted support both Waverley and Surrey in the implementation of the guidance.
-Waverley Borough Council Summer 2012 A discussion should take place with the relevant managers of the retail outlets and/or their corporate headquarters to find a more appropriate solution to full adverts covering the window.
+Waverley Borough Council Short Term A discussion should take place with the relevant managers of the retail outlets and/or their corporate headquarters to find a more appropriate solution to full adverts covering the window.
 If this is not forthcoming, Waverley should consider taking appropriate and proportionate enforcement action.
-Waverley Borough Council with involvement of other stakeholders Autumn 2012 Schemes of Enhancement Consistency in street furniture throughout the CA. Surrey County Council in conjunction with Waverley Borough Council Ongoing The Bishops Steps enhancement project (including the repair of the steps, removal of the chestnut pail fence, landscape, lighting and new litter bin) Joint scheme involving Waverley borough Council, Surrey County Council, Farnham Town Council, the Farnham Society and Farnham Castle September 2012 Graffiti Waverley Borough Council Ongoing Pigeons Waverley Borough Council and property owners Ongoing Public Art installations Waverley Borough Council in conjunction with key stakeholders (including the Farnham Public Arts Trust and UCA) Various - as opportunities arise (possibly as part of other enhancement schemes)
+Waverley Borough Council with involvement of other stakeholders Short - Medium Term Schemes of Enhancement Consistency in street furniture throughout the CA. Surrey County Council in conjunction with Waverley Borough Council Ongoing Decluttering Surrey County Council Ongoing Refuse - to work with local retailers within the town to appropriately store their refuse and recycling bins.
+Waverley Borough Council Ongoing Refuse - produce and implement guidance for refuse and recycling and how the bins can be designed into new developments.
+Waverley Borough Council Short - Medium Term Shared spaces (top of Downing Street and adjacent to the Police Station) Surrey County Council Long term (realistically as part of a more comprehensive traffic management scheme) Pedestrian guardrails Surrey County Council Ongoing (realistically as part of a more comprehensive traffic management scheme)